JannieI/canvas-workstation-V3/src/app/roadmap.md

     - Transform with IF this then that value Statement !
     - export to csv, Excel, etc
     - has currency
+    - consider Excel-like format => many users can use it already
     - data bars inside text values
     - sub totals and grand totals
     - can add labels, once